Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Relation to Quantum Theory

-The information-theoretic no-go theorem established in Sec.~III applies to classical ontological models in which all outcome statistics arise from a single underlying classical probability space over an ontic state space $\Lambda$.
-We now explain why quantum theory avoids this obstruction.
+The information-theoretic obstruction established in Sec.~III applies to classical subsystem-level ontological descriptions in which all outcome statistics are represented within a single underlying classical probability space over a reused ontic state space $\Lambda$.
+We now clarify how this viewpoint relates to quantum theory.

 In an ontological model, observable statistics are generated according to